-BENEFITS OF CO2 EOR
+BENEFITS OF CO, EOR

 With our focus on CO2 EOR, we offer environmental benefits not generally associated with oil and gas operations.
 Perhaps most significantly, CO2 EOR is increasingly being viewed as complementary to reducing carbon emissions from various current and proposed industrial facilities.
-For example, we are currently utilizing over 3 million metric tons of CO2 annually from industrial sources for our CO2 EOR operations that could have otherwise been released into the atmosphere.
-Based on information from the EPA's Greenhouse Gas Equivalencies Calculator, this amount equals the annual greenhouse gas emissions from over 650,000 passenger vehicles.
+Between 2014 and 2016 we utilized an average of over 2.5 million metric tons of CO2 per year from industrial sources for our CO2 EOR operations that could have otherwise been released into the atmosphere.
+Based on information from the EPA's Greenhouse Gas Equivalencies Calculator, this amount equals the annual greenhouse gas emissions from over 525,000 passenger vehicles.
 Our CO2 EOR process provides an economical and technically feasible method to develop otherwise stranded oil reserves with the added benefit of associated CO2 storage.
 Putting CO2 to work as a commodity, rather than as a waste, is just common sense.

-As policy makers search for ways to capture CO2 from industrial sources, it is clear that utilizing depleted American oil reservoirs is the best proven opportunity to safely make carbon capture and associated long-term storage a reality in the near-term.
+As policy makers search for ways to capture CO2 from industrial sources, it is clear that utilizing depleting American oil reservoirs is the best proven opportunity to safely make carbon capture and associated long-term storage a reality in the near-term.
 Recent federal government research shows that CO2 EOR has the potential to store billions of metric tons of CO2 and produce billions of barrels of American oil that are not recoverable today.